PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 ## Testing the API

-We can quickly test out if the access key works by doing a call to the API to query for all our devices.
+We can quickly test if the access key works by doing a call to the API to query for all our devices.
 To retrieve a list of all devices, make a GET request to https://api.mbedcloud.com/v2/endpoints.
 You'll need to send an authorization header with this request:

 ```
 Authorization: Bearer <your_access_key>